Advertising on Amazon: How to Get Explosive Amazon Sales via PPC Ads

 The final option is ‘Fixed bids’ which means that you will set the exact $ amount you want to bid on a keyword, and that is the only amount you will bid.
 Amazon will not automatically lower or raise your bid for you.

 Once you have finalized those campaign settings, you will next want to work on the ‘Targeting‘ section.
 You can choose ‘Automatic’ or ‘Manual’ targeting.
-If you select ‘Automatic’, Amazon will target keywords and products that are similar the product you are advertising.
+If you select ‘Automatic’, Amazon will target keywords and products that are similar to the product you are advertising.
 If it is your first time creating an ad campaign, and you don’t have a good selection of keywords that you want to target, it may be best to try automatic targeting first.
 However, the better strategy would be making sure to find all of your most relevant keywords that your competitors are getting sales from by using tools such as Helium 10 Cerebro, and then starting with an exact match campaign.
 After a few weeks of running an automatic targeting ad campaign, you can assess how all the keywords are performing, and then create a manual targeting campaign that only uses the keywords that performed best.

 If you select ‘Manual’ targeting, you will have to manually choose keywords you want to target to help your product appear in search results.
 Alternatively, you can select specific products, categories, brands, or other product features to target your ads.

 The screenshot above shows what you will first see if you select manual targeting.
 As you can see, Amazon provides a list of suggested keywords which you can select from.
-Under each keyword you will see ‘IS’ and/or ‘IR’.
+Under each keyword, you will see ‘IS’ and/or ‘IR’.
 IS stands for Impression Share, which is the % of impressions you are getting for that specific term, relative to the total # of impressions it is generating.
 The higher IS, the better!
 IR stands for Impression Rank, which is where your Impression Share ranks against other sellers who are also bidding on that same term.
 The lower IR, the better!

 To the right of each keyword, you will see ‘Match Type‘, broken down into Broad, Phrase, Exact.